Biostatisticians with graduate training are needed who can:

 Starting salaries are competitive, and the work is very rewarding!

 Graduate-level training in biostatistics is available in Departments of Statistics and Biostatistics in universities nationwide.
 Students come from a broad variety of undergraduate majors including statistics, mathematics, computer science, engineering, biology, physics, economics, psychology, and education.
 A background in calculus and linear algebra and computing experience is very helpful.
 An introductory statistics course covering the basics of statistical thinking is also good preparation.

 Upon enrolling in a graduate program, students take courses in statistical theory and methods.
 Theory courses provide the mathematical foundation underlying statistical methods.
 Methods courses focus on the appropriate use of statistical techniques for different types of problems.
 Further courses build on this background, covering specialized topics such as the analysis of survival data, longitudinal data analysis, and advanced statistical modeling.

-An excellent way to find out if biostatistics is the right career path for you is to enroll in the Summer Institute for Training in Biostatistics!
+An excellent way to find out if biostatistics is the right career path for you is to enroll in the Summer Institute in Biostatistics!